blp100/art-gallery-website/README.md

     - Attempt to css animation on a button, but still face z-index problem(old enemy?)
 07.09
     - Implemented CSS hover animation using ::before and ::after pseudo-elements.
 Initially unsure if it would work for button animation, but the end result turned out to be impressive.
+07.10
+    - Successfully resolved the z-index issue, which turned out to be a familiar challenge.
+    - Completed all pages without integrating a real map.